-- (a) In addition, we have the following sources of liquidity: - In April 2018, we established an at-the-market stock offering program ("ATM Program") through which we may, from time to time, issue and sell shares of our common stock having an aggregate gross sales price of up to \$750 million to or through sales agents.
-No shares of common stock have been sold under the ATM Program. - ii.
+- (a) In addition, we have the following sources of liquidity:

+i.
+In April 2018, we established an at-the-market stock offering program ("ATM Program") through which we may, from time to time, issue and sell shares of our common stock having an aggregate gross sales price of up to \$750 million to or through sales agents.
+No shares of common stock have been sold under the ATM Program. ii.
 In April 2019, we established a CP Program through which we may issue short term, unsecured commercial paper notes ("CP Notes").
-Amounts available under the CP Program may be issued, repaid and re-issued from time to time, with the aggregate principal amount of CP Notes outstanding under the CP Program at any time not to exceed \$1.0 billion.
-As of September 30, 2020, there were \$75 million of CP Notes outstanding under our CP Program.
-We intend to maintain available commitments under our 2016 Revolver in an amount at least equal to the amount of CP Notes outstanding at any point in time. - (b) Inclusive of \$5 million included within "Long-term prepaid rent and other assets, net" on our condensed consolidated balance sheet. - (c) Availability at any point in time is subject to reaffirmation of the representations and warranties in, and there being no default under, the credit agreement governing our 2016 Revolver.
+Amounts available under the CP Program may be issued, repaid and re-issued from time to time, with the aggregate principal amount of CP Notes outstanding under our to the exceed \$1.0 billion.
+As of September 30, 2020, there were \$75 million of CP Notes outstanding under our CP Program available commitments under our 2016 Revolver in an amount at least equal to the amount of CP Notes outstanding at any point in time.

+(b) Inclusive of \$5 million included within "Long-term prepaid rent and other assets, net" on our condensed consolidated balance sheet. (c) Availability at any point in time is subject to reaffirmation of the representations and warranties in, and there being no default under, the credit agreement governing our 2016 Revolver.